 6. Apache Guacamole

-Apache Guacamole is a free and open-source client-less remote desktop gateway.
-It supports standard protocols like VNC, RDP, and SSH.
+Apache Guacamole is a free and open-source client-less remote desktop gateway that supports standard protocols like VNC, RDP, and SSH.
 It requires no plugins or client software; simply use an HTML5 web application such as a web browser.

 XRDP is a free and open-source, simple remote desktop protocol server based on FreeRDP and rdesktop.
 It uses the remote desktop protocol to present a GUI to the user.
 It can be used to access Linux desktops in conjunction with x11vnc.